-- if they wanted.
-When the year was up, Grace is said to have shut herself up in the castle, refusing to come out and sending her husband away. - When Grace was in her sixties, her sons and brother were taken prisoner in England.
+- 7 When Grace was in her sixties, her sons and brother were taken prisoner in England.
 Feisty as ever, Grace boldly set sail for England and visited the queen there, asking for their release.
-It must have been a sight to see: Grace the pirate, clothed in her finest, standing there among England's richly dressed ladies and gentlemen of the court. - But amazingly, the queen seemed to take a liking to Grace, and they became allies of sorts.
-The queen agreed to the release of Grace's family, and Grace agreed to fight for the queen's interests at sea. - Perhaps the Queen of England felt that Grace's skills at sea would serve England well.
+It must have been a sight to see: Grace the pirate, clothed in her finest, standing there among England's richly dressed ladies and gentlemen of the court. - 8 But amazingly, the queen seemed to take a liking to Grace, and they became allies of sorts.
+The queen agreed to the release of Grace's family, and Grace agreed to fight for the queen's interests at sea. - 9 Perhaps the Queen of England felt that Grace's skills at sea would serve England well.
 Or perhaps she recognized in Grace the rare spirit of independence that she herself possessed.
 Either way, Grace lived out the rest of her life sailing the seas, just as she had always wanted to.